KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 - Code Institute Slack Community
 - <a href="https://www.w3schools.com/" target="_blank">W3schools</a>
 - <a href="https://stackoverflow.com/" target="_blank">Stack Overflow</a>
-- <a href="https://m.youtube.com/watch?v=c_gXrw1RoKo" target="_blank">"Build your own chatbot using Python" by Great Learning</a>
+- <a href="https://m.youtube.com/watch?v=c_gXrw1RoKo" target="_blank">"Build your own chatbot using Python"</a> by Great Learning
-- <a href="https://www.freecodecamp.org/news/how-to-build-an-end-to-end-conversational-ai-system-using-behavior-trees-658a7122e794/" target="_blank">"How to Build an End-to-End Conversational AI System using Behavior Trees" by freeCodeCamp</a>
+- <a href="https://www.freecodecamp.org/news/how-to-build-an-end-to-end-conversational-ai-system-using-behavior-trees-658a7122e794/" target="_blank">"How to Build an End-to-End Conversational AI System using Behavior Trees"</a> by freeCodeCamp
-- <a href="https://stackoverflow.com/" target="_blank">"How to Make a Chatbot in Python Step By Step" by upGrad</a>
+- <a href="https://stackoverflow.com/" target="_blank">"How to Make a Chatbot in Python Step By Step"</a> by upGrad
-- <a href="https://m.youtube.com/watch?v=wypVcNIH6D4&list=PLzMcBGfZo4-ndH9FoC4YWHGXG5RZekt-Q&index=1&t=30s" target="_blank">"Python ChatBot Tutorial" by Tech With Tim</a>
+- <a href="https://m.youtube.com/watch?v=wypVcNIH6D4&list=PLzMcBGfZo4-ndH9FoC4YWHGXG5RZekt-Q&index=1&t=30s" target="_blank">"Python ChatBot Tutorial"</a> by Tech With Tim
-- <a href="https://data-flair.training/blogs/python-chatbot-project/amp/" target="_blank">"Python Chatbot Project – Learn to build your first chatbot using NLTK & Keras by DataFlair"</a>
+- <a href="https://data-flair.training/blogs/python-chatbot-project/amp/" target="_blank">"Python Chatbot Project – Learn to build your first chatbot using NLTK & Keras"</a> by DataFlair
-- <a href="https://www.datacamp.com/community/tutorials/decision-tree-classification-python" target="_blank">"Decision Tree Classification in Python" by datacamp</a>
+- <a href="https://www.datacamp.com/community/tutorials/decision-tree-classification-python" target="_blank">"Decision Tree Classification in Python"</a> by datacamp
-- <a href="https://www.comm100.com/blog/journey-mapping-chatbot-decision-tree-from-scratch.html/" target="_blank">"Journey Mapping for Chatbots" by Comm100</a>
+- <a href="https://www.comm100.com/blog/journey-mapping-chatbot-decision-tree-from-scratch.html/" target="_blank">"Journey Mapping for Chatbots"</a> by Comm100
-- <a href="https://www.youtube.com/watch?v=6GLFcm7dGiY" target="_blank">"Build a chatbot from scratch-Ultimate Chatbot Tutorial" by Tech With Sach</a>
+- <a href="https://www.youtube.com/watch?v=6GLFcm7dGiY" target="_blank">"Build a chatbot from scratch-Ultimate Chatbot Tutorial"</a> by Tech With Sach

 <p align="right"><a href="#welcome">Bact to top</a></p>
 <p id="deploy"></p>